canonical/hwcert-jenkins-tools/scriptlets/test-executions-rerunner/README.md

 ```

 The `Rerunner` uses a `TestObserverInterface` for the part of its functionality
-that involces interacting with Test Observer.
+that involves interacting with Test Observer.

 ## Reruns on Jenkins on Github